JoelSamson/Portfolio_NextJS13_Joel/README.md

 # My Portfolio

 Welcome to my up-to-date portfolio!
 This project showcases my skills and expertise using the latest technologies such as Next.js 13, TypeScript, JavaScript, and it is hosted on Vercel.
+You can visit my website at [joelsamson.com](https://joelsamson.com).

 ## About the Project